 Your Lawyer Can Speak on Your Behalf

 Once you accept a settlement, you will not be able to ask for more money.
 If you are unsure about the payout an insurance company is offering, don’t hesitate to ask for our guidance.
 As you seek medical care for your injuries, save every record and receipt related to your car accident.
-These records may be used as evidence if you have a legal claim for compensation.
+These records may be useful as evidence if you have a legal claim for compensation.

-Photos of your injuries, the vehicles, and the accident scene may make a significant difference in the success of your case.
+Photos of your injuries, damaged vehicles, and the accident scene may make a significant difference in the success of your case.
 Witnesses should give statements while memories are fresh and untainted.
 Your lawyer can arrange interviews with them.

-Our Representation Can Benefit You
+Our Representation May Benefit You

 Insurance companies employ adjusters who drive around Long Island.
 They show up at accident scenes and offer settlements on the spot to accident victims in an effort to save money.
-Your claim is almost certainly worth much more than an adjuster will offer you.
+Your claim is almost certainly worth more than an adjuster will offer you.
 Do not sign anything without first consulting with an attorney.

 Seek Justice for Your Car Accident with the Law Office of Cohen & Jaffe, LLP